Bedlam The Game

 Pitched as a shooter for those who survived online gaming in the 80’s and 90’s, Bedlam takes a look through an iconic time in online gaming and serves up some authentic gaming nostalgia with up-to-date graphics and gaming features.
 Bedlam is set entirely in the first-person but will explore other game genres from a first-person perspective.

-In the game you play a colleague of Ross Baker aka Bedlam.
+In the game you play Heather Quinn (aka Athena) a colleague of Ross Baker (aka Bedlam).
 Ross is an overworked and underpaid scientist developing medical technology for corporate giant Neurosphere.
-One rainy Monday morning Ross volunteers as a test candidate for the new brain scanning tech – anything to get out of the office for a few hours.
+In the book, one rainy Monday morning Ross volunteers as a test candidate for the new brain scanning tech – anything to get out of the office for a few hours.
 But when he gets out of the scanner he discovers he’s not only escaped the office, but possibly escaped real life for good!
 Ross finds himself trapped in Starfire – the violent sci-fi game he spent his teenage years playing – with no explanation, no backup and, most terrifyingly, no way out!

 “Heaven is a prison.
 Hell is a playground.

 Would it be your ultimate fantasy to enter the world of a video game?

 A realm where you don’t have to go to work or worry about your health; where you can look like a hero or a goddess; where you can fly space-ships, slay dragons, visit any period in history, any realm in fiction, yet all of it feels completely real.
 A realm where there are no consequences and no responsibilities, to the extent that even if you die, you can just respawn and start again.